Velocidex/velociraptor-web/content/docs/getting-started/stand_alone/_index.md

 #### Inside the network, with external accessibility

-Another possibility is setting up the Velociraptor server outside the network, but allowing clients to connect from the Internet.
+Another possibility is setting up the Velociraptor server inside the network, but allowing clients to connect from the Internet.
 This provides most of the benefits of both deployment options described above, however will require allowing ingress access and possibly NAT